fxzjshm/simple-radio-telescope-backend/README.md

 Command Line Only Options:
   -h [ --help ]                         Show help message --config_file_name arg                Path to config file to be used to read
                                         other configs.

 Options available in config file:

 General Options:
   --log_level arg                       Debug level for console log output.
   --thread_query_work_wait_time arg     Wait time in naneseconds for a thread
                                         to sleep if it fails to get work.
 Trade off between CPU usage (most are wasted) and pipeline latency.

 Baseband Options:
   --baseband_input_count arg            Count of data to be transferred to GPU
                                         for once processing, in sample counts.
                                         Should be power of 2 so that FFT and channelizing can work properly.
   --baseband_input_bits arg             Length of a single input data, used in
-                                        unpack.Negative value is signed
+                                        unpack.
+Negative value is signed
-                                        integers.Currently supported: 1(uint1),
+                                        integers.
+Currently supported:
-                                        2(uint2), 4(uint4), 8(uint8), -8(int8),
+                                        1(uint1), 2(uint2), 4(uint4), 8(uint8),
-                                        32(float), 64(double)
+                                        -8(int8), 32(float), 64(double)
   --baseband_freq_low arg               Lowerest frequency of received baseband
                                         signal, in MHz.
   --baseband_bandwidth arg              Band width of received baseband signal,
                                         in MHz.
   --baseband_sample_rate arg            Baseband sample rate, in samples /
-                                        second.Should be 2 * baseband_bandwidth
+                                        second.
+Should be 2 *
-                                        (* 1e6 because of unit) if Nyquist rate.
+                                        baseband_bandwidth (* 1e6 because of
+                                        unit) if Nyquist rate.

 Data Input/Output Options: